 AFAF campaign kicks off

 The AFAF "Commitment to Caring" campaign raises money for four organizations that benefit active duty, Reserve, Guard and retired Air Force people and their families, including surviving spouses and their families.
-Each unit will have an AFAF campaign project officer who should contact their Buckley Airmen and civilians for an opportunity to contribute.
-The Buckley community raised almost $40,000 during last year's campaign.
+Each unit will have an AFAF campaign project officer who should contact Buckley Airmen and civilians for their opportunity to contribute.
+The Buckley community raised almost $32,000 during last year's campaign.

-"Our goal is to achieve 100 percent contact and to increase total donations," said 1st Lt.
-Joshua Curtis, the campaign's installation project officer.
+"Our goal is to achieve 100 percent contact and to increase total donations" said 1st Lt.
+Shawn M. Coffin, the campaign's installation project officer.
 "Every member of Team Buckley will have the opportunity to donate.
 Each dollar is appreciated and helps provide for our fellow Airmen and families in times of need."

-Last year, the Air Force Aid Society, through the Airman and Family Readiness Flight, provided almost $30,144 in assistance to the Buckley community.
+Last year, the Air Force Aid Society, through the base family support center, provided almost $23,000 in assistance to the Buckley community.

 The Air Force Enlisted Village Indigent Widow's Fund supports retired enlisted members' widows and widowers who live at the foundation's home in Fort Walton Beach, Fla., with rent subsidy and other support.

 Air Force Village Indigent Widows Fund supports a life-care community in San Antonio, Texas, for retired officers, spouses, widows, widowers and family members.
 The Air Force Village Indigent Widow's Fund provides support to those indigent widows and widowers who live at AFV.

 For indigent widows or widowers who don't want to, or aren't able to, move to either of the retirement homes, rent and financial assistance are available through the General and Mrs. Curtis E. LeMay Foundation.